z3us-dapps/z3us/apps/extension/README.md

 #### Adding extension to Firefox

+Create archive by compressing all the files `inside` the directory `apps/extension/dist-firefox`.

 In the Firefox browser navigate to `about:debugging#/runtime/this-firefox`.

 Now click the button `Load temporary Add-on...`, then select an archive file you prepared.